ChrisJefferson/GAP-ubuntu-PPA/README.md

     # Finally, upload it.
 Make sure to use the right PPA name here;
     # and also the file name must be adapted (in particular, the revision
-    # string, i.e. "ubuntu4").
+    # string, i.e. "ubuntu5").
-    # Moreover, the upload requires that you setup a GnuPG key as
+    # Moreover, the upload requires that you already setup your GnuPG key as
     # described above
-    dput ppa:mhorn/gap gap-for-opt_4.7.5+20140522-1ubuntu4_source.changes
+    dput ppa:mhorn/gap gap-for-opt_4.7.5+20140522-1ubuntu5_source.changes
 ```